pacalet/sab4z/README.md

 ### <a name="FurtherFileTransferRx"></a>File transfer on the serial link

 The drawback of the two previous solutions is the MicroSD card manipulations.
 There is a way to transfer files from the host PC to the Zybo using the serial interface.
-On the Zybo side we will use the [Busybox](https://www.busybox.net/) rx utility.
+On the Zybo side we will use the [Busybox](https://www.busybox.net/) `rx` utility.
 As it is not enabled by default, we will first reconfigure and rebuild our root [file system](#GlossaryFileSystem):

-    Host> cd $ROOT/build/rootf
+    Host> cd /opt/builds/rootf
     Host> make busybox-menuconfig

 In the [Busybox](https://www.busybox.net/) configuration menus change the following option: